lukal-x/pairs/README.md

 # pairs
 an attempt at the world's simplest possible two sided market protocol.
-Two columns, a goal in one, crowd matched against something in the other.
+Two columns, a goal in one, crowd matched something in the other.